 Welcome to Stowe – a unique school in the most sublime setting which celebrates youth rather than stifling it.
 Stowe embodies the English Enlightenment and the values and ethos of this epoch continue to shape the people who teach and learn here.
 Intellectual and academic enquiry lie at the heart of a Stowe education and Stoics are encouraged to excel in sport, art, drama and music.
 The School has remained true to its founding principles: each boy and girl is treated as an individual in the firm belief that he or she has the potential for excellence waiting to be unearthed and burnished – the jewel within.

 We are fortunate enough to live and work in the most beautiful and inspiring environment in Britain – a ducal palace set within 750 acres of landscaped gardens.
 We have recently invested more than £30m to enhance our educational and boarding facilities.
 The Henry Worsley Science Centre opened in January 2017 and has taken its place alongside the award-winning Music School and recently refurbished Art School and Roxburgh Theatre.
 New boarding houses include Queen’s (opened by Her Majesty the Queen), Stanhope (opened by Sir Nicholas Winton) and West (opened by Viscount Cobham).
-West is being expanded so that it can accommodate an additional twenty pupils while Cobham will move into a brand new boys’ boarding house in Chapel Court in 2018.
+West has been expanded so that it can accommodate an additional twenty pupils while Cobham will move into a brand new boys’ boarding house in Chapel Court in 2018.
 Our day pupils will benefit from the opening of two bespoke day houses (Cheshire and Winton) in 2019.
 Future developments include a state-of-the-art Design, Technology and Engineering Centre as well as significantly enhanced indoor sports’ facilities to complement the seventy-five acres of playing fields, all-weather pitches, athletics track, golf course and equestrian centre.